Words of estimative probability: Standardization

+UK intelligence assessments use the PHIA "probability yardstick" for communicating probability:

-The National Intelligence Council’s recommendations described the use of a WEP paradigm (Table 2) in combination with an assessment of confidence levels (“High, moderate, low”) based on the scope and quality supporting information:
+The National Intelligence Council's recommendations described the use of a WEP paradigm (table 2) in combination with an assessment of confidence levels ("high, moderate, low") based on the scope and quality supporting information:

-However, the NIC’s discussion of this paradigm seems to undercut its chances of being effective:Intelligence judgments about likelihood are intended to reflect the Community’s sense of the probability of a development or event. [...]
-We do not intend the term “unlikely” to imply an event will not happen.
-We use “probably” and “likely” to indicate there is a greater than even chance.
-We use words such as “we cannot dismiss,” “we cannot rule out,” and “we cannot discount” to reflect an unlikely—or even remote—event whose consequences are such it warrants mentioning.
-Words such as “may be” and “suggest” are used to reflect situations in which we are unable to assess the likelihood generally because relevant information is nonexistent, sketchy, or fragmented.
+However, the NIC's discussion of this paradigm seems to undercut its chances of being effective:Intelligence judgments about likelihood are intended to reflect the Community's sense of the probability of a development or event. [...]
+We do not intend the term "unlikely" to imply an event will not happen.
+We use "probably" and "likely" to indicate there is a greater than even chance.
+We use words such as "we cannot dismiss", "we cannot rule out", and "we cannot discount" to reflect an unlikely—or even remote—event whose consequences are such it warrants mentioning.
+Words such as "may be" and "suggest" are used to reflect situations in which we are unable to assess the likelihood generally because relevant information is nonexistent, sketchy, or fragmented.